 Broadly recently released the Gender Spectrum Collection, a beautiful collection of images that show trans and non-binary folks in real-world scenarios, outside of typical clichés and stereotypes.
 Note that these images cannot be used for commercial purposes (so, these can be used in the context of open source projects and developer blogs, but not on company websites), and please be sure to read these guidelines completely in order to use these images mindfully.

-Textio is writing platform that is typically used to optimize the hiring experience, but can be used to vet any human-facing content.
-Based on ever-improving algorithms and data, Textio will output tactical feedback on word selection and propose alternatives to make your content more welcoming and inclusive.
+The Gender Decoder is a simple writing tool that is typically used to optimize the hiring experience, but can be used to vet any human-facing content in American English.
+Based on linguistic research, the Gender Decoder will output tactical feedback on word selection and propose alternatives to make your content more welcoming and inclusive.
+The project can also be found on Github.